adrian-sit/personal-movie-vault/README.md

 - [ ] Retrieval evaluation
 - [ ] Experiment with fine-tuned embedding models
 - [ ] Experiment with local LLMs

-## Data Sources

-Movie metadata is retrieved from publicly available APIs and datasets.

 ## Personal Data